Williams Family

 Sylvan Hall was built by Joseph Philips and his wife Milbrey Horn and located outside Nashville on the Dickerson Pike.
 It passed out of the Philips family by the early 20th century, and was eventually purchased in the 1960s by the congregation of the Bellshire United Methodist Church which held services there for a period of time, and then razed the house and built their church on the site at 1201 Westchester Drive intersection of Westchester Drive and Dickerson Pike) south of Old Hickory Blvd. at the first major intersection.

-The text below was written by Sadie Warner Frazer and copied from her papers located at the Tennessee State Library and Archives.
+The text below was written by Sadie Warner Frazer and I transcribed the handwritten text from her papers located at the Tennessee State Library and Archives.

 The Warner Family consisted of Father and Money, Uncle Joe, Uncle Harry, Uncle Ed (the youngest) and the rapidly growing Percy Warner family.
 Uncle Harry was slight of build and very frail, practically an invalid from asthma.
 Uncle Joe and Uncle Ed were both good looking and attractive and a very happy, merry part of our childhood.
 They had a host of friends, young men their ages coming at the Spruce Street house at all hours of the day and night.
 Even now I could name many of them.
 Moving to Renraw mush have been a godsend to Uncle Harry for there he could be out of doors all day, doing little jobs that were not too strenuous for him or just sitting on some part of the wonderful porches.
 He died at Renraw in the summer of 1897.
 He was a lovely person, patient and long suffering.